Skip to navigation, or go to main content.

 Day 3: We’ll visit Tonle Sap Lake, one of the fascinating geological features of Asia.
 It is a huge lake fed by the mighty Mekong River, and on its northern shores the flooded forests of Prek Toal host the largest breeding colonies of big waterbirds in Southeast Asia.
 We’ll cross the lake as the sun rises, surrounded by small fishing boats.
 At the floating village we may transfer to a smaller boat, depending on the water level and the size of our group, before entering the narrow watercourses and making our way to the colonies of Lesser Adjutants, Painted Storks, and Spot-billed Pelicans.
 As we take the time to absorb this dazzling scene, we’ll search for the rarer Greater Adjutants and the very rare Milky Storks.
 Night at Siem Reap.

-Improvements to the roads in the area mean that the feeding site is now only three hours from Tmatboey, and we’ll travel there this afternoon.
-We should arrive in the late afternoon, perhaps in time for birding before dinner.
+Day 5: We’ll continue our birding explorations at Prey Veng this morning, leaving after lunch for the drive to the remote village of Tmatboey.
+Improvements to the roads in the area mean that our destination is now only three hours away so we should arrive in the late afternoon, perhaps in time for birding before dinner.
 Night at Tmatboey.

 Day 12: Departing Phnom Penh this morning we’ll drive to the floodplain grasslands of Pursat Province which support a number of birds that we won’t have encountered previously.
 The star of the show is Chinese Grassbird (formerly Rufous-rumped Grassbird), discovered here in 2013; it is one of only two sites in Southeast Asia where they’ve been seen in the last 80 years!
 With a bit of patience and an early start from the hotel, we should be able to see the grassbird relatively easily.
 What strikes one about the grasslands in Pursat is the abundance of seed-eating birds.
 All three weavers will probably be seen along with Black-headed Munia and Red Avadavat.
 Warblers are another feature of this site, and Lanceolated can usually be seen if one is patient.
 Large-flocks of Yellow-breasted Bunting can also be seen, as this is one of the few sites globally where they still thrive.
 Small Buttonquail is usually flushed without trying too hard, but seeing one on the ground is more of a challenge.
 Blue-breasted Quail are fairly common, and we will make a special effort to look for Australasian Bushlark; the Southeast Asian taxon is now extremely rare and restricted to only a few sites.
 Night at Pursat.